mainmatter/playbook/workflow/conception/README.md

 the content and tasks that will make up the solution.
 Typically, this will take the form of an outline or a visual representation, such as a flowchart.

-### KPIs Workshop

-**Defining metrics of success**

-Establishing outcome metrics should be done before the project starts.
-If metrics aren't set early in the process, we end up looking for data that fits the result in a later stage, when modifications are no longer possible or expensive.
-Instead, we could have used them during the project to generate optimal results and adjust accordingly.

-This step could be its own workshop as we'd need them to describe what their success factors are so that the solution will be aligned with them.
-By doing this, it will be easier to prioritize work on future iterations based on metric performance.

-(This also helps simplabs to better communicate the impact of our work for future case studies)

-**Example of KPIs**

-- Task success rate
-- Time-on-task
-- User error rate
-- System usability scale
-- Customer Satisfaction scale
-- Churn Rate

-**What will happen during this workshop?**

-- **Goals and objectives are defined**

-What do we aim to change?
-E.g., turn existing users into customers.

-- **Critical success factors are identified**

-What are the expected effects of that change?
-How much should they change so that we observe an effect?

-E.g., 15% more users subscribe to a premium plan during their first 3 months

-- **Rationale, historical data, analytics**

-Why do we think those changes will happen?
-What evidence do we have for that?

-- **How will the measures be collected**

-How can we measure the effect?
-What are the leading indicators that we need to track?

 ### Ideation Activities

 ### Define scope or starting point